 job security

 Ever worked somewhere where there’s a general air that layoffs are coming down the pipeline?
 Even if it’s just a rumour, it creates a certain paranoia, and it’s not a positive atmosphere to be hanging around in.
-Everyone’s on edge and worried that their job is on line, whether or not it’s actually true.
-According to Randstad’s Employer Brand Research, job security was the second most important factor (after salary and benefits) to job seekers, particularly men.
-Feeling like their job is secure provides piece of mind so employees can focus on other things – like their productivity.
+Everyone’s on edge and worried their job is on the line, whether or not it’s actually true.
+According to Randstad’s Employer Brand Research, job security is one of the most important factors (after salary/benefits and work-life balance) to Canadian job seekers.
+Feeling like their job is secure provides peace of mind so employees can focus on other things — like their productivity.

 opportunities to advance

 It’s human nature: we don’t like to feel like we’re stagnant.
 This is especially true among top achievers.
 Top achievers are always looking for what’s next; it’s part of what makes them so successful.
-Opportunities to learn and progress are a key driver for them, and most employees.
+Opportunities to learn and progress are key drivers for them and most employees.
 How do you make it clear that advancement is encouraged?
 Offer training and development programs.
-Ensure that employees are encouraged to learn new skills and take on new challenges.
-When hiring decisions need to be made, look within the organization first, before looking externally.
+Ensure employees are encouraged to learn new skills and take on new challenges.
+When hiring decisions need to be made, look within the organization first before looking externally.

 competitive pay and benefits

 Last but not least: staying competitive with compensation and benefits.
-There’s evidence to suggest that pay and benefits are most important when bringing a new employee on board.
-Essentially getting started on the right foot, compensation-wise, is important when making new hires.
-After employees have settled into their role, they’re less likely to make compensation a bone of contention, unless their compensation falls below market-value.
-As long as their salary continues to steadily rise with the market, all the things we discussed above (trust, whether they like their coworkers, job security, opportunities to advance, etc.) are more likely to contribute to their overall happiness and factor into their decision to stay.
+Evidence suggests pay and benefits are most important to job satisfaction when bringing a new employee on board.
+Compensation-wise, getting started on the right foot is essential when making new hires.
+After employees have settled into their roles, they’re less likely to make compensation a bone of contention unless their pay falls below market value.
+As long as salaries continue to steadily rise with the market, everything we discussed above (trust, whether they like their coworkers, job security, opportunities to advance, etc.) is more likely to contribute to employee happiness and retention.

-At the end of the day, business is a two way street.
+Why is job satisfaction important for business?
+At the end of the day, business is a two-way street.
 You get what you give.
-Treat your employees well and reward them for a job well done, and they’ll return the respect and give you their A game.
+Treat your employees well and reward them for a job well done, and they’ll return the respect and give you their A-game.